-The N5 motor controller from Nanotec is now available in a new version with EtherNet/IP and Modbus TCP fieldbus interfaces.
-Together with the existing CANopen and EtherCAT versions, Nanotec offers a family of motor controllers that can be connected to a wide variety of higher-level controllers.
-By using the N5 controller and field-oriented control (FOC), both BLDC and stepper motors can be operated in torque, speed, and positioning mode.
+The N5 motor controller from Nanotec is now available in a new variant with EtherNet/IP and Modbus TCP fieldbus interfaces.
+Together with the existing CANopen and EtherCAT variants, Nanotec offers a family of motor controllers that can be connected to a wide variety of higher-level controllers.
+By using the N5 controller and field-oriented control, both BLDC and stepper motors can be operated in torque, speed, and position mode.

 The N5 features six digital and two analog inputs, as well as two digital outputs and an input for a 5 V/24 V encoder.
 Hall sensors are an optional feature, and a holding brake can be added if required.